adeoke/django-quarantine-workout-graphql/README.md

 **Note you will need to have both `docker` and `docker compose` installed.**

 1. Launch terminal at project root
-2. Input the following to the terminal to start the container:
+2. Input the following to start the container:

 ```text
 $ docker-compose up